 8. Monochrome Statement Wreath

 Pick one color, go all in.
-A **monochrome wreath** is bold and sophisticated with zero visual clutter.
+A monochrome wreath is bold and sophisticated with zero visual clutter.
 Think all-red, all-white, or even all-gold if you’re feeling glam.
-It’s also a great example of how Christmas Wreaths Design can shift the entire tone of your entryway with just one bold color.
+It’s a great example of how a single bold color can shift the entire tone of your entryway.

-A monochrome wreath saved me once when I couldn’t decide on colors—sticking to one shade actually made the whole door look more put together.
+A friend of mine reached for a monochrome wreath once when she couldn’t decide on colors—sticking to one shade actually made her whole door look more put together.
 It’s a simple approach, but the impact is surprisingly strong.

 Execution Tips